HenrikBengtsson/ucsf-vpn/README.md

 * No need for sudo rights to run :)

 Pulse Secure GUI configuration:
-To add a new connection to the Pulse Secure GUI ('ucsf-vpn open-gui'), click '+' and enter:
+Calling 'ucsf-vpn start --gui' will, if missing, automatically add a valid UCSF VPN connection to the Pulse Secure GUI with the following details:
- - Name: ucsf
+ - Name: UCSF
  - URL: https://remote.ucsf.edu/pulse
-The name can be whatever you'd like.
+You may change the name to you own liking.

 Troubleshooting:
 * Verify your username and password at https://remote.ucsf.edu/.